syncfusion-content/maui-docs/MAUI/Slider/selection.md

 # Value selection in .NET MAUI Slider (SfSlider)

-This section helps to learn about customization options available to configure the value selection in the Slider.
+This section helps to learn about the value selection in the Slider.

 ## Default